Arb-Capital/wsgem-llamalend/docs/05-deploy-mainnet.md

 | `price()` converges to `spotPrice()` | fully, before the next publication |
 | `fxFrozen()` | stays false throughout |

+**The absorption shape only happens if the checkpoint is warm.** The ceiling is measured from the last `price_w`, and seven idle days bank the full 1.75% — which dwarfs a ~6.8 bp step, so a publication landing on a cold checkpoint passes through in the first recorded call and the hours-long absorption never occurs on-chain.
+That is exactly how the first live publication recorded (2026-08-07 — [instances/wstgbp.md](instances/wstgbp.md)).
+To observe the middle rows of the table live, poke `price_w` within a few hours before the expected publication.

 A `price()` that does *not* converge before the next publication means `MAX_UPSIDE_SPEED` is too tight for this wsgem's actual yield — see [04-parameters.md](04-parameters.md).
 Redeploy the oracle with a looser speed rather than proceeding; it is immutable, and it is far cheaper to replace now